 You also need to find out if your bathroom floor is strong enough to support the weight of the bathtub.
-The weight would depend on material and size of the tub, with plastic tubs being the lightest while cast-iron whirlpool tubs can weigh upto 500 pounds.
+The weight would depend on the material and size of the tub, with plastic tubs being the lightest while cast-iron whirlpool tubs can weigh up to 500 pounds.
 When selecting a heavy tub, strengthening of the floor may be required, so that it can sustain the weight of the bath conveniently.

 Companies that manufacture tubs offer warranties for different periods.
-Cheaper tubs come with one-year warranties while high quality tubs come with longer warranties or guarantees that extend to even a lifetime.
-It is important to also note what is covered during that warranty period.
+Cheaper tubs come with one-year warranties while high-quality tubs come with longer warranties or guarantees that extend to even a lifetime.
+It is also important to note what is covered during that warranty period.

 6. Other factors